pascaltimshel/timshel-lib/README.md

-# misc_code
+# Timshel library
-This repository hosts any miscellaneous code I've written in different languages over the years.
+This repository hosts non-project-specific reusable code ("library code").
+The repo also contains any miscellaneous code I've written in different languages over the years.
 I have collected scattered code from various projects and put them in this repository, to avoid that they will end up in the bit bucket or black hole.
 Disclaimer: some code may be completely fragmented and without use.